Financial services firm Freedom Holding considers Moscow listing after Nasdaq debut

 It halved that investment to about 5% before the Nasdaq listing.
 Turlov said the shares were sold at a profit.

 Freedom Finance is now setting up a subsidiary in Kazakhstan’s Astana International Financial Centre (AIFC).
-It has also been active in neighbouring Uzbekistan.
-(Reporting by Andrey Ostroukh and Olzhas Auyezov; Editing by Edmund Blair)
+It has also been active in neighboring Uzbekistan.